ToddBradley/terranborderlands/rules/conversion.md

 > If the character lacks the Athletics skill, their Stamina simply equals their END score, and their Lifeblood simply equals twice their END score.

-Speaking of Athletics, here's some funny trivia.
-Athletics is the one skill in *Cepheus Deluxe* that you can't use untrained. (not counting Jack Of All Trades, of course)

 ## Traits